sebastianromanczuk/to-do-list/README.md

 ## LINK: https://sebastianromanczuk.github.io/to-do-list/

-## Picture.
-Shows in a project how to add an object and delete in to-do-list, using the given programming language :)
+## Shows in a project how to add an object and delete in to-do-list, using the given programming language :)

 ![to-do-list](https://i.postimg.cc/1tRkMs4w/1.png)